A full-time student is one who is matriculated and meets the conditions for each term noted below:

 Official withdrawal from the University is required if a student wishes to drop all courses after a semester begins.

-Students may take a maximum of two graduate-level courses through inter-institutional registration during a fall or spring term or a maximum of one graduate-level course during a summer term, provided that the student is also registered for the balance of his/her normal load (at least three credit hours) at UNC-Chapel Hill.
+Students may take a maximum of two graduate-level courses through inter-institutional registration during a fall or spring term or a maximum of one graduate-level course during a summer term, provided that the student is also registered for the balance of a normal load (at least three credit hours) at UNC-Chapel Hill.

 Students may take courses in residence at North Carolina State University, the University of North Carolina at Greensboro, the University of North Carolina at Charlotte, North Carolina Central University, or Duke University.
 Students may also take courses online though the UNC System inter-institutional website by having a request approved and paying tuition directly to the visited institution.

-No inter-institutional course may be taken pass/fail (satisfactory/unsatisfactory, etc.) and all courses must earn a specific grade.
+No inter-institutional course may be taken pass/fail (satisfactory/unsatisfactory, credit/no credit, etc.) and all courses must earn a specific grade.
 Please refer to the Graduate Grading section of this Handbook for the policy concerning inter-institutional grading.

 - the course is appropriate for the student's degree program, and is a graduate-level course according to the current numbering schemes below: